For nearly 30 years, healthcare providers have relied on

 People shown on this website are AI-generated and not actual patients.

 References: 1.
 Data on file.
+US schizophrenia Rx market (orals only), current atypical use.
+March 2026.
 Parsippany, NJ: Teva Pharmaceuticals USA, Inc. 2.
 Olanzapine orally disintegrating tablets.
 Prescribing information.
 Parsippany, NJ: Teva Pharmaceuticals USA, Inc. 3.
+Data on file.
+Non-federal hospitals: atypical molecules (all forms).
+May 2025.
+Parsippany, NJ: Teva Pharmaceuticals USA, Inc. 4.
 Komossa K, Rummel-Kluge C, Hunger H, et al. Olanzapine versus other atypical antipsychotics for schizophrenia.
 Cochrane Database Syst Rev. 2010;(3):CD006654.
-4. Citrome L, McEvoy JP, Todtenkopf MS, McDonnell D, Weiden PJ.
+5. Hansen R, Phatak A, Salinas G, et al. Clinician perspectives on the efficacy and safety/tolerability of olanzapine compared with other antipsychotics: results from the SONAR (Survey on Olanzapine Needs and Attitudes Research) study.
+Presented at the 9th Annual Psych Congress Elevate: May 28-31, 2025; Las Vegas, NV.
+6. Data on file.
+US schizophrenia Rx market, current atypical use.
+October 2025.
+Parsippany, NJ: Teva Pharmaceuticals USA, Inc. 7.
+Data on file.
+Atypical LAI use in hospitals.
+May 2024.
+Parsippany, NJ: Teva Pharmaceuticals USA, Inc. 8.
+Kolli P, Kelley G, Rosales M, Faden J, Serdenes R. Olanzapine pharmacokinetics: a clinical review of current insights and remaining questions.
+Pharmgenomics Pers Med.
+2023;16:1097-1108.
+9. Citrome L, McEvoy JP, Todtenkopf MS, McDonnell D, Weiden PJ.
 A commentary on the efficacy of olanzapine for the treatment of schizophrenia: the past, present, and future.
 Neuropsychiatr Dis Treat.
 2019;15:2559-2569.
-5. Kolli P, Kelley G, Rosales M, Faden J, Serdenes R. Olanzapine pharmacokinetics: a clinical review of current insights and remaining questions.
-Pharmgenomics Pers Med.
-2023;16:1097-1108.
-6. World Health Organization.
+10. World Health Organization.
 WHO Model List of Essential Medicines - 24th list, 2025.
 Accessed October 10, 2025. https://www.who.int/publications/i/item/B09474